tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =

+* Implement MapMyTracks 'upload_activity' request.
+You can now upload tracks to trackserver directly from OruxMaps without the use of AutoShare.
 * CSS fixes for track management on small screens.
 * Support values 'start', 's', 'end' and 'e' for the 'markers' attribute, to restrict drawing markers to start or end point only.